Instructions for Applying for a Street Trees - Approval for Development (Conceptual Approval) Permit

 - Make edits as needed by clicking Edit in the relevant sections.

-- Scroll to the bottom.
-Agree to the certification statement by checking the box.
+- Agree to the certification statement by checking the box.

-- A Thank You page will display, along with your application’s Record Number.
+A Thank You page displays along with your application’s Record Number.

 - Keep this number for future reference.